EverLand1/9300-8i_IT-Mode/README.md

 &emsp; _Note: Other tutorials aimed at flashing different controllers including 9200 models may use sas2flash.efi instead.
 The 9300 does not work with sas2flash.efi and requires sas3flash.efi._
 - SAS9300_8i_IT.bin&emsp;  :&emsp;      IT Mode Firmware

-&emsp; _Note: Sometimes there can be trouble with using the "_" and "Shift" keys while in the UEFI shell.
+&emsp; _Note: Sometimes there can be trouble with using the "__" and "Shift" keys while in the UEFI shell.
 If any problems occur, change the name of this file to something without those characters and retry.
 Just make sure to change your commands accordingly._

 ## 2. Preparing the USB Drive
-- To access the UEFI shell later on with the required files, you must format your USB flash drive into a bootable Free-DOS drive using Rufus.
-Launch Rufus, select the correct drive under **"Device"**, select **"Free-DOS"** under **"Boot Selection"**, and select **"Start"**.
+1. To access the UEFI shell later on with the required files, you must format your USB flash drive into a bootable Free-DOS drive using Rufus.
+Launch Rufus, select the correct drive under **"Device"**, select **"Free-DOS"** under **"Boot Selection"**, and click **"Start"**.
+This should only take a couple seconds.

 #### &emsp;&emsp;&emsp; WARNING: ALL FILES ON THE SELECTED DRIVE WILL BE DELETED.
-- After has completed formatting to Free-DOS, create a folder on the root of the USB called "EFI".
-Inside of "EFI", create another folder named "Boot".
-Move the bootx64.efi file into the "Boot" folder (Resulting filepath is EFI/Boot/bootx64.efi).
-Also, make sure to add the rest of the required files to the root of the USB.

 &emsp;&emsp;&emsp;![Rufus Free-DOS](images/rufus.png)

+2. After the drive has completed formatting to Free-DOS, create a folder on the root of the USB named "EFI".
+3. Inside that folder, create another folder named "Boot".
+4. Move the bootx64.efi file into the "Boot" folder **(Resulting filepath is EFI/Boot/bootx64.efi)**.
+5. Now add all required files from this repo to the root of the USB.

-#### &emsp;&emsp;&emsp;Here is what your drive should look like after formatting it in Rufus and adding back the required files.
+#### &emsp;&emsp;Here is what your drive should look like after formatting it in Rufus and adding back the required files.

 &emsp;&emsp;&emsp;![USB Files](images/USB.png)

 ## 3. Preparing the Adapter
-Here, you will put the jumper pin on the RAID controller pins.
+1. Put the jumper pin on the RAID controller pins.
 Make sure to put them on the correct pins as there may be multiple to choose from.

 &emsp; _Note: I have seen several people state that using a jumper pin is not necessary.
 In my testing, I have not had success when using their methods, so this tutorial follows the approach of using a jumper pin.
 If you attempt to do it [this way](https://www.truenas.com/community/threads/how-to-flashing-lsi-sas-hba-controller-efi-uefi.78457/), please note that you must use slightly different commands.
 If you do not have success, you can fix it by beginning this guide from the very beginning._

-### &emsp;DO NOT TAKE THE JUMPER PIN OFF UNTIL AFTER YOU POWER DOWN AT THE END OF SECTION 5.
+### &emsp;DO NOT TAKE THE JUMPER PIN OFF UNTIL AFTER THE SYSTEM POWERS DOWN AT THE END OF SECTION 5.

 &emsp;&emsp;&emsp;![Jumper Pin](images/jumper.jpg)

-Next, you must also record the SAS Address of the controller.
+2. Record the SAS Address of the controller.
 DO THIS NOW.
 This may involve taking apart the RAID controller in case it is hidden.
 However, that should only require a Phillips screwdriver.
 The sticker should look like this:

 &emsp;&emsp;&emsp;![SAS Address Sticker](images/sasaddress.jpg)

 ## 4. Booting the Server into UEFI Shell

-Before powering on the machine, unplug any external drives that are on the system.
+1. Before powering on the machine, unplug any external drives that are on the system.
 This is not necessary, but it may make the process easier later.
-Next, plug in the USB drive with the firmware files.
+2. Next, plug in the USB drive with the firmware files.

-First, you must access the BIOS/UEFI menu to make sure you can boot to the UEFI shell from this USB drive.
+3. Access the BIOS/UEFI menu to make sure you can boot to the UEFI shell from this USB drive.
 This can be done through several ways, depending on your system's manufacturer, as well as the operating system or lack there of.
 It can usually be triggered by spamming a function key during startup.
   - [This article](https://www.tomshardware.com/reviews/bios-keys-to-access-your-firmware,5732.html) includes UEFI/BIOS keys for popular brands, as well as Windows and Linux specific ways to access the UEFI menu.

-Now, you must enable the system to boot to the drive in BIOS.
+4. Enable the system to boot to the drive in BIOS.
 Once again these settings vary depending on manufacturer.
 - "Secure Boot" to Disabled
 - Boot Mode from "Legacy" to "UEFI" or "Auto"

   _Note: On my system, a Lenovo ThinkServer, this setting was found under "Boot Manager" then "Boot Mode".
 Again, manufacturer specific.
-THIS MAY NOT BE AVAILABLE OR NEEDED ON ALL SYSTEMS._
+THIS MAY NOT BE AVAILABLE OR NECESSARY ON ALL SYSTEMS._

-Save these changes and restart the system.
-Now you must boot to the USB drive.
-If possible, you can access the boot menu during startup very similar to the BIOS menu.
-However, if you do not have that option, you can go back to the BIOS menu and change the boot sequence to make the UEFI USB Drive the first device the system boots to upon startup.
+5. Save these changes and restart the system.
+6. Boot to the USB drive.
+If possible, you can access the boot menu during startup similarly to the BIOS menu.
+However, you can also go back to the BIOS menu and change the boot sequence to make the UEFI USB Drive the first device the system boots to upon startup.
 You will now be able to boot to the USB.

 ## 5. Resetting the Adapter
-1. You should find yourself at a command line showing ```Shell>```.
+1. You should find yourself at a ```Shell>``` command line prompt.
+If you are experienced with using the terminal or are adventerous, here are some interesting [commands](https://www.sys-hint.com/3893-How-to-Use-UEFI-Interactive-Shell-and-Its-Common-Commands) you can play around with while in this shell.
-2. Now, find to find all available drives on the system, type ```map```.
+2. Now, to find all available drives on the system, type ```map```.
+This may already show up when you are first brought into the shell.
 3. Your USB drive should be named something along the lines of "Removable Hard Disk".
 If not, choose the first drive that shows up.
 Mount to the alias of that drive.
-For example, if the drive is named ```fs0```, type ```fs0:```.
-Your terminal should now read ```fs0:\>``` as you have successfully mounted the drive.
+For example, if the drive is named ```fs0```, type ```fs0:``` (remember the colon).
+Your terminal prompt should now read ```fs0:\>``` as you have successfully mounted the drive.
 4. Type ```dir``` to see the filesystem on that drive.
+(Equivalent of using ```cd``` in Linux.)
 If you do not see the files you put on the USB drive, redo the past few commands until you find the correct drive.
-5. Type this command: ```sas3flash.efi -list```
+5. Type: ```sas3flash.efi -list```

 &emsp;&emsp;&emsp;This shows the SAS Address as mentioned earlier.
 Record the SAS Address if you haven't already.